lukezx3/HoopsQuery/README.md

 ## Description

 As an avid NBA fan, I’m passionate about exploring detailed shot statistics of NBA players.
 This project is a full-stack application designed to provide dynamic insights into NBA shot data.
 It leverages React.js, HTML, and CSS for a responsive and user-friendly frontend, while Flask and Python handle backend operations.
-PostgreSQL serves as the robust database for storing extensive datasets, and OpenAI's GPT-3.5 Turbo model powers the intelligent query processing.
+PostgreSQL serves as the robust database for storing extensive datasets, and OpenAI's GPT-4o mini model powers the intelligent query processing.

 The application works by allowing users to input queries related to NBA shot statistics.
-These queries are processed by GPT-3.5 Turbo to dynamically generate the appropriate SQL commands.
+These queries are processed by GPT-4o mini to dynamically generate the appropriate SQL commands.
 The backend then executes these queries against the PostgreSQL database and returns the results, which are displayed on a separate page, providing users with precise and actionable data insights.

 *NOTE: This data is strictly from the years 2004 to 2024 (some stats are not included such as playoffs, free-throws)*